Lehman brokerage unsecured creditors to see first $4.62 billion

-James Giddens, the trustee, said distributions would begin on Sept.
-10 and cover 17 percent of the $27.2 billion of unsecured claims associated with the brokerage unit, Lehman Brothers Inc.
+James Giddens, the trustee, said distributions would begin on September 10 and cover 17 percent of the $27.2 billion (16 billion pounds) of unsecured claims associated with the brokerage unit, Lehman Brothers Inc.

 About $3.47 billion will go to creditors whose claims have been deemed valid, and another $1.15 billion will be set aside for claims that are still pending.